roshinpv1/archlens/archlens-app/SETUP_IMAGE_OPTIMIZATION.md

 ```

 ### API Integration (Automatic)
-The optimization runs automatically when you upload images through the CloudArch interface.
+The optimization runs automatically when you upload images through the CloudArc interface.

 ### Programmatic Usage
 ```typescript